Program Time and Dates

-8:30 a.m. to 2:30 p.m.
+8:00 a.m. to 2:30 p.m.

 Are You Nervous About Law Firm Interviews?

 You can sign up to participate in a mock interview with a Parker Poe attorney to help strengthen your interviewing skills.
-Please bring an updated resume to the event to be reviewed by your interviewer.

 Do You Want to Register?

 REGISTER HERE or please send an email to email@example.com by Tuesday, January 17, 2023, to register for the Raleigh Program, and Monday, February 6, 2023, to register for the Atlanta Program.
 Please type “THRIVE” in the subject line.
 In the body of your email, please indicate:

 - If you would like to participate in a mock interview.

 - What year you currently are in school.

 If you have any questions about the program, please feel free to contact Crystal Jones at 704.371.6165.